-- The student will follow the instructions provided by RP Now to effectively register. - During registration, permissible materials as previously stated in policy are to be present in the examination area prior to scanning the area with the webcam. - Upon successful registration, students will be directed to the login page for Blackboard.
+- Students will request RP Now by submitting "Request to take Final Exam Online Form", located in the myCSU Student Portal.
+This process should be initiated when the student is ready to sit for the final examination, no later than the last day of class.
+A confirmation email will be sent to the student containing a direct link to RP Now.
+Examinations must be submitted for grading prior to midnight, Central Standard Time (CST), on the last day of class. - The student will follow the instructions provided by RP Now to effectively register. - During registration, permissible materials such as a writing utensil, course textbook, or calculator are to be present in the examination area prior to scanning the area with the webcam. - Upon successful registration, students will be directed to the login page for Blackboard.
 Four (4) minutes is provided to login and access the final examination.
 In the event the time allotment is exceeded, the registration process begins again. - A password will be required to access the examination.
-Therefore, the student will need to click "Insert Exam Password" and then "Submit". - The final examination will begin.
-During the examination administrations, students need to ensure they are visible throughout the duration of the exam, as it is being recorded. - Upon completion of the examination, the student will click 'Submit' and exit RP Now browser window to discontinue examination recording.
+Therefore, the student will need to click 'Insert Exam Password' and then 'Submit'.

+- The final examination will begin.
+A four (4) hour time limit is allotted for completion. - Upon completion of the examination, the student will click 'Submit' and exit RP Now browser window to discontinue examination recording.

-The following final examination violations are subject to sanctions identified in the Academic Integrity and Student Code of Conduct Policies:
+The following final examination violations are subject to sanctions identified in the Academic Integrity Policy:

-- Failure to presenting a valid, government-issued photo identification card. - Failure to scan the testing area. - Use of materials or unapproved. software/technology, other than a writing utensil, course textbook, and calculator or examination specific materials. - Use of the Internet to access any site other than the Blackboard Learning Management System or RP Now Proctoring System. - Speaking with another individual during examination administration. - Use of a cellphone or technology other than the computer being used for examination administration.
-(Students encountering technical difficulty are allowed to access a cellphone to call technical support.) - Materials exiting or re-entering the testing area. - Exceeding the four (4) hour testing time limit. - Displaying disorderly, lewd, lascivious, indecent or otherwise inappropriate acts.
+- Use of materials or unapproved software/technology, other than a writing utensil, course textbook, and calculator or examination specific materials. - Use of the Internet to access any site other than the Blackboard Learning Management System or RP Now Proctoring System. - Speaking with another individual during examination administration. - Use of a cellphone or technology other than the computer being used for examination administration.
+(Students encountering technical difficulty are allowed to access a cellphone to call technical support.) - Materials exiting or re-entering the testing area. - Exceeding the four (4) hour testing time limit.